Envious-Data/Env-MCRO/README.md

  A Raspberry Pi Pico powered Macro board, like a Streamdeck but cheaper and simpler.

 ![Board Image](EnvMCRO.png)
+(btw this image is a bit outdated, some of the silkscreen has changed but its physically the same)

 ### What This?
 This is another another mechanical keyboard type thing, this is a small 12 key macro board intended to be used for F13 to F24 but you can do whatever.